 What are these potential issues?

 For one thing, your finances need to be 100% accurate.
 If they’re not, it’s going to slow everything down.
 Remember, a potential buyer will not do business with you if something is amiss with your numbers.
-My advice here is to work with an accountant, as it will greatly reduce the risk that financials will slow you down.
+My advice is to work with an accountant to reduce the risk of financial issues slowing you down.

 Another issue is your suppliers.
-If your suppliers aren’t reliable or easy to deal with, any potential buyer will quickly notice this when they look into your business.
+If your suppliers are untrustworthy or difficult to work with, any potential buyer will notice when researching your company.
 And it could prove to be a major stumbling block.
 This is why it’s super important that you sort your suppliers out before selling your business.

 You’ll also need to be able to handle questions from buyers.
 They will want to chat with you, either in person or on the phone, and they’ll field a few questions.
-You need to be available to talk with them, otherwise this will again slow things down.
+You need to be available to talk with them, otherwise, this will again slow things down.
 Some sellers aren’t able to answer all a buyer’s questions, and this itself is a problem.
-However, an easy way to solve this is to prepare a good prospectus beforehand so that you – essentially – know your business inside and out.
+Preparing a good prospectus ahead of time ensures that you know your business inside and out.

 How difficult or easy it is to transfer your Amazon FBA business really depends on the country you’re based in.
-From experience and talking to others, selling an American-based FBA business is far easier than selling one that’s based in Germany (where it can often seem completely impossible).
+Selling an American-based FBA business is far easier than selling a German-based one (where it can often seem completely impossible).

 The situation isn’t too bad in Australia and the UK, but it’s definitely more complicated than it is in the U.S.

-However, it doesn’t matter where the seller is based, the first thing you need to do is get Amazon to approve the buyer.
+No matter where the seller is located, the first step is to get Amazon to approve the buyer.
 Then, you need to tell Amazon that you’ve sold your business, before letting the new owner take over your account.

 When it comes to transferring your account, you’ve got two options.
 First, you can just transfer it (Amazon has a step-by-step procedure that explains how to do this).
 Alternatively, you can transfer your brand to the buyer’s Seller Central account.
 This works well when the buyer has a bigger Seller Central account than you.
 Moreover, it might be the case that Amazon requires you to do this.

-Selling your Amazon FBA business might be as exciting as when you first launched your business, but it can be incredibly fulfilling if you get the right price.
-Moreover, you can then move onto your next, exciting venture.
+Selling your Amazon FBA business can be as exciting as starting it, but it can also be very rewarding if you get the right price.
+Moreover, you can then move on to your next, exciting venture.

-Use the tips in this article to make sure you sell your business at the right time, bump its value so that you get the right price for it, and find buyers who are the right fit.
+Use the advice in this article to sell your business at the right time, increase its value, and find the right buyers.

 Ready to sell your business for the best possible price?
 Click below to get started.
 No obligation, no hard sell.
 Just solid, professional advice.